DarkSector/django-associations/README.rst

 The catch is that right now it's shown to be compatible with Class Based Views.
 It may or may not work with traditional Function Based Views.
-Furthermore it has been tested on Django 1.5+ and Python 2.7.x.
+Furthermore it has been tested on Django 1.4+ and Python 2.7.x.
-There are plans to support Python 3 and Django 1.3+ in the near future.
+There are plans to support Python 3.
+Django 1.3 won't be supported due to change in URL structures.

 Like to help out?